 In Matthew 6:25-34 we find Jesus addressing this issue of worry in our lives.
 Jesus poses FIVE QUESTIONS to His listeners in this passage.
 These questions struck me as I studied and I realized they each reveal an area of our hearts/lives that can be fertile soil for worry to take root and grow.
 Let’s take look at some of the heart issues behind our worrying:

 #1 – Is not life more than food, and the body more than clothing?
 Matt 6:25b

 Priority and Purpose!
-When Jesus speaks of life in this passage he is referring to the life of our inner man —that which drives us, our affections, desires and passions.
-Do you life for a purpose higher than food and clothing (earthly/material things)?
-I believe this question addresses the areas purpose and priorities in life.
+When Jesus speaks of life in this passage he is referring to the life of our inner man —that which drives us, our affections, desires, and passions.
+Do you live for a purpose higher than food and clothing (earthly/material things)?
+I believe this question addresses the purpose and priorities in life.
 If our priorities and purpose are things of this world, i.e. position, power, success, happiness, then when those are at risk of being compromised, we worry.

 #2 – Are you not of more value than they?
 Matt 6:26b

 Identity!
 Where do you find your value and worth?
 What is the foundation for your identity?
 Is it in performance, the approval and perception of others, or your past?
 Again when these are at risk of being devalued, we will worry.

 #3 – And which of you by being anxious can add a single hour to his span of life?
 Matt 6:27